 In looking at this a bit more closely, we see that our partner is actually attracted to their own projection of us.
 They aren’t seeing us any more clearly than we’re seeing them.
-The cocktail doesn’t last forever, and when eventually it wears off, we begin to see our partner more clearly.
-We notice now the parts that we are not so fond of.

 In fact, we can begin to feel we may have made a mistake.
 Our person is no longer making us happy.
 And on top of it all, they actually have qualities we dislike!